felixlinker/draft-linker-digital-emblem/draft-linker-digital-emblem.md

 ### Accountable Display

-Systems with a decentralized trust model can suffer from misbehaving parties, in particular misbehaving authorities.
+Systems with a decentralized trust model can suffer from misuse.
-Should a digital emblem be codified in law, it is crucial that any illicit display of digital emblems can be provably attributed to misbehaving parties such that they can be prosecuted.
+Should a digital emblem be codified in law, it is crucial that any unlawful display of digital emblems can be provably attributed to the respective parties such that they can be prosecuted.
 Hence, a digital emblem must provide *accountability*.

 ### Removable & Verifiable Presence

-Compliance with existing IHL additional implies that a digital emblem should work similarly to physical emblems.
+A digital emblem should work just as the physical emblems.
-Just as a flag with a red cross can be affixed to and removed from supplies, personnel, buildings, or vehicles, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily *removable*.
+Just as a flag with a red cross can be displayed and removed at any time, a digital emblem must be applicable to the widest possible range of use cases and digital technologies, and also be easily *removable*.
 Additionally, agents must be able to *verify the presence* of digital emblems.
 With physical emblems, unprotected assets will simply not show the red cross.
 Likewise, in the digital domain, these assets will not present an invalid emblem, but rather no emblem, and verifiers must be able to determine when no emblem was shown to them.